AjinkyaThokal/HADOOP-DEVELOPMENT-AND-IMPLEMENTATION/README.md

 **Insertion into HBase with Bulk Load:** Our final destination is HBase.
 The processed data is inserted here using bulk loading, which is efficient for large-scale data storage and retrieval.

+# Repository Structure

+**Load_Table.hql:** this script is contaning the code of creating table in Hive along with Upsert Logic.